robinozer/portfolio4/README.md

 ### Test cases ###

 #### User registration ####
-- User story: As a website visitor I can register an account so that I can log in to the system
+- User story: As a site user I can register an account so that I can log in to the system

 - Testing performed: enter the URL of deployed page in browser, click Register in nav menu, enter mock details and click 'Sign Up'.